bezemekz/RivusVoxEditor/README.md

 ![](./rivusvox.png)

-Authors: Zack Bezemek and Francesca Balestrieri
+By Zack Bezemek and Francesca Balestrieri.

 ## 0. Project description